Decide if prepayment is right for you

-If you have a choice about getting a prepayment meter installed, think about how it'll affect you.
+If you have a choice about moving to prepayment, think about how it'll affect you.

 You could end up with no gas or electricity

-You shouldn’t get a prepayment meter if running out of credit and having no gas or electricity would cause you a serious problem.
-If, for example:
+You shouldn’t move to prepayment if running out of credit and having no gas or electricity would cause you a serious problem.
+For example, if you:

 You’ll need to top up your credit

-Every time you want to top up you'll need to buy credit for your meter from a top-up point - often a local shop or Post Office.
+If you have a prepayment meter, you'll need to buy credit for your meter from a top-up point - often a local shop or Post Office.
 Your energy supplier will give you a top-up card or key.

 If you find it hard to get to a top-up point, for example if you’d have to travel a long way - you could get a smart meter with a prepayment setting.

 You’ll pay a daily fee

 As well as paying for the gas and electricity you use, you pay a daily fee for being connected - known as a standing charge.
-You pay this with a normal meter too, but with a prepayment meter you need to have credit to pay it - even on days when you don’t use any gas or electricity.
+You pay this with a normal meter too, but when you're on prepayment you need to have credit to pay it - even on days when you don’t use any gas or electricity.